techmunching/techmunching.github.io/_posts/2020-07-03-object-construction-order-in-case-of-virtual-and-or-multiple-inheritance.markdown

 Reminder to make your base class’s destructor virtual, at least in the normal case.
 Why, I think you already know why? 😊

-When someone says delete using a Base pointer that’s pointing at a Derived object, had Base’s destructor not been virtual, Derived’s destructor would not have been called – with likely bad effects, such as resources owned by Derived not being freed.
+When someone says *delete* using a *Base* pointer that’s pointing at a *Derived* object, had *Base*’s destructor not been *virtual*, *Derived*’s destructor would not have been called – with likely bad effects, such as resources owned by Derived not being freed.

+***

 ### References